Emilio-Vasquez/UCNJ-Projects-Template/docs/README.md

 - Project descriptions and expectations for Python, Flask, JavaScript, and full-stack development.
 - Instructions for front-end and backend integration.

+### `Data-Science-Instructions/`
+This subfolder includes:
+- Project descriptions, guides and expectations for Python, Machine Learning Models, and full-stack development.

 ### `Database-Instructions/`
 This subfolder includes:
 - Project guides and explanations related to ER modeling, joins, stored procedures, and database interaction via Python or web frameworks.

+### `Ideas/`
+This subfolder includes:
+- Project ideas for all 3, Data Science, Database and Computer Science.

 ---